Understanding D2 Steel Properties: A Guide for Your Cold Work Applications

 D2 has solid strength figures:

-- Tensile Strength: Studies show Ultimate Tensile Strength (UTS) around 758 MPa and Yield Strength between 350-411 MPa.
+- Tensile Strength: The Ultimate Tensile Strength (UTS) is around 758 MPa, and the Yield Strength is between 350-411 MPa.

 - Compressive Strength: Very high, particularly after lower temperature tempering, directly related to its hardness.